 It is thus obvious that a bad steering angle sensor must be avoided at all costs.

 Can you reset a bad steering angle sensor?

 Yes, you certainly can.

-Most cars now use an electronic control module which requires the re-setting of your steering angle sensor after every wheel alignments.
+Most cars now use an electronic control module that requires the re-setting of your steering angle sensor after every wheel alignment.

 You are equally required to reset your sensor if you replace any components of the steering system.

 In general, there are two ways through which you can reset your sensors.